xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

     </dd>
     <dt><a name="virtual-modifier-def">Virtual modifiers</a>
     <dd>
-    They are the modifiers that are _not_ predefined.
+    They are names of real modifiers *masks* and are not predefined.

+    [Core real modifiers][core modifier] are also interpreted as virtual modifiers, specifically they are [canonical virtual modifiers][canonical modifier].
     </dd>
   </dl>